-Field trips are privileges afforded to students; no student has an absolute right to a field trip.
+Field trips are privileges afforded to students in K-8; no student has an absolute right to a field trip.
 Students will be denied participation if they fail to meet academic or behavioral requirements.
+Students in PreK do not attend field trips because they are not old enough to ride a bus.

 Field trips sponsored by the school always supplement and enrich the learning process taking place in school.
 Prior to any field trip, permission forms will be sent home.
-The form must be signed by the parent/guardian and returned the office before the student will be allowed to participate.
+The form must be signed by the parent/guardian and returned to the office before the student will be allowed to participate.
 Only the permission form sent from the school is considered acceptable in order for a student to attend a trip.
 Written notes, facsimile copies, or verbal permission are not acceptable.